Walking Day, Club Day or Carnival??

 For future reference

-The usual* order of local larger club days is:-
+The usual* order of local larger town club days is:-